 Drying your kit

 When packing for a trip the best plan is a minimum of two pairs of shorts so you can alternate them just in case they don’t fully dry out overnight.
-Lycra dries fast but you can help it along by squeezing out most of the water before hanging them up, however to keep your kit in good condition you should avoid wringing or twisting fabrics.
+Lycra dries fast but you can help it along by squeezing out most of the water before hanging them up; however, to keep your kit in good condition you should avoid wringing or twisting fabrics.

-My favourite technique is to lay out the bath towel on the floor, after you have dried yourself, then arrange all your kit on it.
+Our favourite technique is to lay out the bath towel on the floor, after you have dried yourself, then arrange all your kit on it.
 Roll the towel up and then walk up and down on it so you are pressing the water out of your clothes into the towel.
 Think of it like treading grapes!

 Drying Lycra is easy in a hot country but do consider your neighbours and the hotel owner.
 There is a belief that drying your shorts chamois pad outwards in direct sunshine can help to kill bacteria but be sensitive about where you hang up your undergarments!
-We were once asked to make sure that everyone in the hotel dried their kit out of sight and that shorts were turned inward so no offensive chamois pads were on display!
+We were once asked to make sure that everyone in the hotel dried their kit out of sight and that shorts were turned inward so no offensive chamois pads were on display.

 Eager to put these top tips to the test?
 Check out our holiday range to inspire your next cycling adventure.